How to Have A Successful Website Strategy Meeting

 Occasionally, you'll be lucky and they'll ask you about your goals.
 They might tell you some anecdotes about why something might work and why something might not work, but more often than not, the cheap website provider is relying on you having figured out how to accomplish your goals and then will simply do what you tell them to do.

 A Real Strategy Is Hard

 Strategy is a much harder part of the website process than most people realize.
-In my post linked above on How Much to Pay Web Providers, I mention that we plan about one-third of our budget for strategy.
-That means, if you pay $3,000 for a website, at least $1,000 should be devoted to strategy.
+In my post linked above on how much a website costs, I mention that we plan about one-third of our budget for strategy.
+That means, if you pay $18,000 for a website, at least $6,000 should be devoted to strategy.

-The real question comes... if you find a web provider that charges you $500 or $1000 for your website, how much strategy are you really getting?
+The real question comes... if you find a web provider that charges you $1,000 or even $5,000 for your website, how much strategy are you really getting?
 The answer is, virtually none.
 At that cost, strategy just prevents them from having enough budget to actually build your website.

 Roles in a Proper Strategy Meeting

 All website projects should start with a strategy meeting.
-If the site is a template site, then the template covers some strategy but don't discount the work that gets put into it... even if you aren't in that meeting.
-Even on our template sites, these roles are present whether you meet them or not.
-Also, sometimes multiple roles are filled by the same person... but beware if one person is wearing many hats... many of the skills required in these roles are not compatible with the others... that's why we want to see more teams that perform these functions.
+If the site is a template site, then the template covers some strategy but don't discount the work that gets put into it... even if you aren't discussing that strategy.
+Even on our template sites, these roles are present whether you meet these people or not.
+Also, sometimes multiple roles are filled by the same person... but beware if one person is wearing too many hats... many of the skills required in these roles are not compatible with the others... that's why we want to see more team members to perform these functions.

 The Sales Consultant